My-projects-Files/Mark-2-Cyber-security/cyber-attacks/README.md

 Unethical hackers, also known as black hat hackers, are individuals or groups who use their technical skills to gain unauthorized access to systems for personal gain, disruption, theft, or espionage.

   **Goals** : They operate illegally and with malicious intent, unlike ethical or gray hat hackers.

+## Common strategies used to manage risks:

+- **Acceptance** : Accepting a risk to avoid disrupting business continuity.
+- **Avoidince** : Creating a plan to avoid risk altogether.
+- **Transference** : Transferring risk to a third part to manage.
+- **Mitigation** : Lessening the impact of an known risk.